 Some of the websites you can access to look up hosting information include:

 If you’re interested in learning more about DNS lookup tools, there are several other resources out there you can use.
 DNS information can be important for a number of reasons, such as determining whether or not a registered website is fraudulent.

-How Do I Find Out Where My Website Is Hosted?
+How Do I Find Out Where My WordPress Site Is Hosted?

 As we mentioned previously, you might need to determine the host of a website if you begin working on a project that was registered by someone else.
 If you don’t have all the necessary information for a hand-me-down or previously-abandoned project, you might need to gather those details in order to reestablish contact with the hosting provider.

 You can also use the same tools discussed above to locate the host information for your own website.
 For example, if you were left passwords but no DNS or IP information, you can try the above lookup methods to gather the missing information you’d need.
 Once you collect the information from ICANN, you can try pinging the server to establish its status.
 Then you can move on to trying to access the site’s files with an FTP application.
 Even if that doesn’t work, you’ll at least know what hosting provider to contact for assistance.

 Another scenario you might encounter is that you have access to the WordPress dashboard for a website, but you need to collect the hosting information.
 There’s a helpful, free plugin you can use in that situation.
 WP-ServerInfo is a simple tool that you can install to quickly retrieve important server information about your website.